Parallelogram: Lattice of parallelograms

 Parallelograms can tile the plane by translation.
 If edges are equal, or angles are right, the symmetry of the lattice is higher.
 These represent the four Bravais lattices in 2 dimensions.

 Parallelograms arising from other figures

 Automedian triangle

 An automedian triangle is one whose medians are in the same proportions as its sides (though in a different order).
 If ABC is an automedian triangle in which vertex A stands opposite the side a, G is the centroid (where the three medians of ABC intersect), and AL is one of the extended medians of ABC with L lying on the circumcircle of ABC, then BGCL is a parallelogram.

 Varignon parallelogram

-The midpoints of the sides of an arbitrary quadrilateral are the vertices of a parallelogram, called its Varignon parallelogram.
+Varignon's theorem holds that the midpoints of the sides of an arbitrary quadrilateral are the vertices of a parallelogram, called its Varignon parallelogram.
 If the quadrilateral is convex or concave (that is, not self-intersecting), then the area of the Varignon parallelogram is half the area of the quadrilateral.